Bradley CVs Tag Line

 Networking

-Networking involves making personal contacts with a view to identifying new job vacancies, often before they are even advertised.
 For most people, this is probably the most difficult method of finding a job, as few people are comfortable at networking.

-But, it is worth persevering, as networking can be one of the most effective ways of finding a job.
 When you do uncover a job vacancy that hasn't been advertised, there will be very few other candidates, or you may be the only candidate.

-These days, you can network online and offline, for more information please see networking.
+These days, you can network online and off-line, for more information please see networking.

 Developing Your Own Job Search Plan